An abscess in the mouth is not the most pleasant thing to experience.

 Only in severe cases might this be necessary.
 Your dentist will make an informed decision based on the circumstances of your abscess.

-How much does it cost to treat an abscess in the mouth?
+How much does it cost to treat?

 The cost to deal with an abscess on the gum or tooth will depend to some extent on the treatment required and whether you are getting treatment on the NHS or privately.